AdobeDocs/commerce-admin.en/help/inventory-management/cli.md

 The following configurations and events can cause reservation inconsistencies:

 -  **Upgrade to 2.3.x with orders not in a final state (Complete, Canceled, or Closed).** [!DNL Inventory Management] creates compensatory reservations for these orders, but it does not enter or have the initial reservation that deducts from the salable quantity.
-Using these commands after upgrading to Adobe Commerce or Magento Open Source v2.3.x from 2.1.x or 2.2.x is recommended.
+Using these commands after upgrading to Adobe Commerce or Adobe Commerce Open Source v2.3.x from 2.1.x or 2.2.x is recommended.
 If you have pending orders, the commands correctly update your salable quantity and reservations for sales and order fulfillment.
 -  **You do not manage stock then later change this configuration.** You may start using 2.3.x with **[!UICONTROL Manage Stock]** set to `No` in the configuration. [!DNL Commerce] does not place reservations at order placement and shipment events.
 If you later enable the **[!UICONTROL Manage Stock]** configuration and some orders are created, the Salable Qty would be corrupted with compensation reservation when you handle and fulfill that order.
 -  **You reassign the Stock for a Website while orders submit to that website**.
 The initial reservation enters for the initial stock and all compensation reservation enter to the new stock.
 -  **The total of all reservations may not resolve to `0`.** All reservations in the scope of an order in a final state (Complete, Canceled, Closed) should resolve to `0`, clearing all salable quantity holds.